aryakumari/Sudoku/README.md

 # Sudoku
-It's a Sudoku game, made using python.
+It's a Sudoku game (4 x 4), made using python.